questdb/questdb/README.md

 - Add Maven "bin" directory to PATH environment variable

 ```
 Note: Java versions above 8 are not yet supported.
-It is possible to build QuestDB with Java 11, but requires backward incompatible source code changes.
+It is possible to build QuestDB with Java 11,
+but this requires backward incompatible source code changes.
 ```

 ### Building